zhaben/zhaben.github.io/_posts/2019-03-01-why-data-science.md

 Social facts are facts, that are backed by statistical analysis, such as demography, and the scientific method.
 Interviews are great too---they give me an excuse to listen to people talk about their lives.
 However, I had to ponder the question: *What is the best way for me to implement change?*

 How can I gain a different perspective to figure out what to do about social and business problems?
-Working through analyses that are more quantifiable and visual can unlock perspective, truth, and help with the leveraging of resources for a more pareto improved world– that is, if we come to agree on a more sustainable and energy-efficient one.
+Working through analyses that are more quantifiable and visual can unlock perspective, truth, and help with the leveraging of resources for a more pareto improved world---that is, if we come to agree on a more sustainable and energy-efficient one.

 A career in Data Science, as we now call it, offers me horizontal mobility, unlimited learning opportunities, and the potential to incite change.
 I couldn’t ask for a more suitable next step.